Skip to content

 Tool call auto-approve

-By default, the agent pauses before executing remote tool calls (SQL queries via the MCP server) and shows a confirmation prompt with Run / Cancel buttons.
-Local tools — map controls like show_layer, fly_to, set_filter — always run immediately without confirmation.
+By default, the agent executes remote tool calls (SQL queries via the MCP server) immediately.
+Local tools — map controls like show_layer, fly_to, set_filter — also run without confirmation.

 json